-Underneath it, two cost curves crossed.
+Underneath the price cycle, two cost curves crossed and stay crossed regardless of where oil settles.
 The first is labor.
-Headcount is consolidating across the supermajors and the largest independents, and the mid-tier can't simply lay off two hundred people the way a Conoco can.
-They have to make twenty-six pumpers do the work of forty.
+The average upstream worker keeps aging out, the next generation isn't lining up for the field, and even at $100 oil the mid-tier operator running on twenty-six pumpers can't hire forty.
 The second is intelligence.
-The Stanford AI Index puts the per-token inference cost down roughly 99 percent from 2018 to 2025.
+The Stanford AI Index reports inference cost dropping by orders of magnitude over the last few years.
 Domain-tuned models that couldn't read a P&ID three years ago now produce simulator-ready hydraulic models in minutes.
 That is not a forecast.
-That is what shipped in the last 18 months.
+That is what shipped in the last handful of releases.

 For the first time, a 2,000-well operator can run a daily work plan that looks like the one a 50,000-well operator runs.
 The math finally fits the budget.